 - 14. Statement of financial position amounts not already expressed in terms of the measuring unit current at the reporting date are restated by applying a general price index. - 15.
-Monetary items are not restated, because they are already expressed in terms of the monetary unit current at the reporting date.
+Monetary items are not restated because they are already expressed in terms of the monetary unit current at the reporting date.
 Monetary items are money held and assets and liabilities to be received or paid in fixed or determinable amounts of money. - 16.
-Assets and liabilities linked by agreement to changes in prices, such as index-linked bonds and loans, are adjusted in accordance with the agreement in order to ascertain the amount outstanding at the reporting date.
+Assets and liabilities linked by agreement to changes in prices, such as index linked bonds and loans, are adjusted in accordance with the agreement in order to ascertain the amount outstanding at the reporting date.
 These items are carried at this adjusted amount in the restated statement of financial position. - 17.
 All other assets and liabilities are non-monetary.
-Some non-monetary items are carried at amounts current at the reporting date, such as net realizable value and fair value, so they are not restated.
+Some non-monetary items are carried at amounts current at the reporting date, such as net realizable value and market value, so they are not restated.
 All other non-monetary assets and liabilities are restated. - 18.
 Most non-monetary items are carried at cost or cost less depreciation; hence they are expressed at amounts current at their date of acquisition.
 The restated cost, or cost less depreciation, of each item is determined by applying to its historical cost and accumulated depreciation the change in a general price index from the date of acquisition to the reporting date.
-For example, property, plant and equipment, inventories of raw materials and merchandise, goodwill, patents, trademarks and similar assets are restated from the dates of their purchase.
-Inventories of partly finished and finished goods are restated from the dates on which the costs of purchase and of conversion were incurred. - 19.
-Detailed records of the acquisition dates of items of property, plant, and equipment may not be available or able to be estimated.
+Hence, property, plant and equipment, investments carried at cost, inventories of raw materials and merchandise, goodwill, patents, trademarks and similar assets are restated from the dates of their purchase.
+Inventories of partlypurchase and of conversion were incurred.

+19. Detailed records of the acquisition dates of items of property, plant and equipment may not be available or able to be estimated.
 In these circumstances, it may be necessary, in the first period of application of this Standard, to use an independent professional assessment of the value of the items as the basis for their restatement.